acritelli/aws-labs/lab_3_efs.md

 1. What version(s) of NFS is/are supported by EFS?

 2. What makes EFS unique when compared to other types of storage?
-Why are we using NFS in this scenario?
+Why are we using EFS in this scenario?
 Why are other types of storage, such as S3 or EBS, inappropriate for this scenario?

 3. What types of storage are available?